SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "These characters are stand-ins for you and Pinkie, right?"

-"I don't know, I know we used those names right as we fell asleep last night, but I didn't think anything of it."
+"I don't know, I know we used those names right as we fell asleep last night, but I didn't think much of it then."

 "Well, I think they are, and I think it will help you figure all this out.
 Use the characters to express your feelings and gauge how the other one feels."